A Happy Pocket

 A Happy Pocket is the third studio album by the Scottish band the Trash Can Sinatras, released by Go!
-Discs in 1996.
+Discs on 2 September 1996.
 Upon its original release, the album reached number 125 in the UK Albums Chart.
 It fared better in 2023, when a reissue on the Last Night From Glasgow label saw the album reach number 77.

 Background

 A Happy Pocket was recorded at the band's own 24-track studio, Shabby Road Studios in Kilmarnock.
 The album was originally given a release date of 20 May 1996, but this was later pushed back to 2 September.
 An EP and four singles were released from the album: "The Genius I Was" (promotional only), "The Main Attraction" EP (UK No. 182), "Twisted and Bent" (UK No. 121), "How Can I Apply...?"
 (UK No. 172) and "To Sir, With Love" (UK No. 88).

 After Go!
 Discs was acquired by Universal in 1996, the Trash Can Sinatras were dropped from the label.
 They were subsequently forced to sell their studio and declare bankruptcy.
 John Douglas told AXS in 2017: "Being made bankrupt meant we couldn't really work as a band; we couldn't put out records, we couldn't tour, any money that was made would have to be used to pay bills and creditors."
 The band later returned to the studio to record Weightlifting, which was released in 2004.